-In the following we discuss how to deal with the presence of a trusted setup and further optimize the computation needed for solving puzzles.
+We now discuss how to deal with the presence of a trusted setup and further optimize the computation for solving puzzles.

 On The Setup Assumption.
 Our VTLRS protocol requires a one-time setup that is computed by a trusted party.
-The output of this setup procedure consists of the common reference string $crs{rng}$ for the range proof and the public parameters pp of the homomorphic time-lock puzzles.
-Specifically, $crs{rng}$ consists of sampling a random oracle and pp is a (uniformly sampled) RSA modulus $N = p \cdot q$ .
-For

-Figure 3: Verifiable Timed Linkable Ring Signature-Transaction Scheme our applications, the VTLRS is generated by one user and given to one other user (verifier/solver), and therefore it suffices that the solver does not learn the factorization of N. This implies that the VTLRS commitment generator can sample N himself and make it part of his public key.
+The output of this setup procedure consists of the common reference string crs{rng} for the range proof and the public parameters pp of the homomorphic time-lock puzzles.
+Specifically, crs{rng} consists of sampling a random oracle and pp is a (uniformly sampled) RSA modulus $N = p \cdot q$.
+For our applications, it suffices that the verifier/solver of VTLRS does not learn the factorization of N. This implies that the VTLRS commitment generator can sample N himself and make it part of his public key.
 That is, our VTLRS can be implemented without a trusted setup (in the ROM).
 However, there are some advantages in assuming a global modulus N (with unknown factors) which is shared across all users, as discussed below.

-Batched Force-Opening of VTLRS Commitments.
+Batch Force-Opening of VTLRS Commitments.
 Looking ahead to our PC application, the VTLRS will substitute the time-lock functionality of a blockchain, i.e. the channel can be closed once the signature is recovered.
 This however means that a user has to continuously solve as many puzzles as currently open channels.
 This might limit the number of channels that one can keep open at the same time.
-To mitigate this issue, we observe that assuming (i) a large enough message space of the time-lock puzzles and (ii) global public parameters pp, one can batch the solution of different puzzle into a single one.
+To mitigate this issue, we observe that assuming (i) a large enough message space of the time-lock puzzles and (ii) global public parameters pp, one can batch the solution of different puzzle into a single one using known constructions from [42].
 This can be done by homomorphically packing the messages in each puzzle into a single puzzle with a linear function (see Equation (1)) as discussed before.
-This is efficiently implementable using known constructions [40].
-Under these assumptions, each user will have to solve $at\ most$ a single puzzles at all times, regardless of how many channels are open.
+Now, each user will have to solve at most a single puzzles at all times, regardless of how many channels are open.